43,99 €

 Autorenporträt

-Tove Skutnabb-Kangas is Adjunct Professor Emerita at Åbo Akademi University, Finland.
-Her research focuses on linguistic human rights, linguistic genocide, mother-tongue-based multilingual education, the subtractive spread of English, revitalization of Indigenous languages, and the relationship between biodiversity and linguistic and cultural diversity.
-She is the (co-)author or editor of some 50 books and over 400 scientific articles.
+Tove Skutnabb-Kangas (1940-2023) was Adjunct Professor Emerita at Åbo Akademi University, Finland.
+Her research focused on linguistic human rights, linguistic genocide, mother-tongue-based multilingual education, the subtractive spread of English, revitalization of Indigenous languages, and the relationship between biodiversity and linguistic and cultural diversity.
+She was the (co-)author or editor of some 50 books and over 400 scientific articles.
 She was awarded the UNESCO Linguapax Prize in 2003.
 Robert Phillipson is Professor Emeritus at Copenhagen Business School, Denmark.
 His research focuses on the role of English worldwide, language policy, linguistic justice, language pedagogy, and multilingualism.
 He co-edited the four-volume Language Rights with Tove Skutnabb-Kangas.
 His most influential books are Linguistic Imperialism, Linguistic Imperialism Continued, and English-only Europe?
 Challenging Language Policy.
 He was awarded the UNESCO Linguapax Prize in 2010.

 Rezensionen